GrantL10/My-Python-Codes-for-Acoustics/README.md

 # Speech & Audio tools on Python 3

-Included Extension Library: Numpy Librosa Audiolazy
+Included Extension Library: Numpy, Librosa, Audiolazy

 Due to the limited efficiency of Audiolazy library, the multiprocessing version isrecommended for files over 20s.